immcantation/alakazam/docs/topics/buildPhylipLineage.md

 :   absolute path to the PHYLIP dnapars executable.

 dist_mat
-:   Character distance matrix to use for reassigning edge weights.
+:   character distance matrix to use for reassigning edge weights.
 Defaults to a Hamming distance matrix returned by [getDNAMatrix](getDNAMatrix.md) with `gap=0`.
 If gap characters, `c("-", ".")`, are assigned a value of -1 in `dist_mat` then contiguous gaps of any run length,